jadestudios/JadeStudios-DiscordBot/README.md

 ## Note:
 ---
-Ther are commented out portions of code that was used in development.
+There are commented out portions of code that was used in development.
 They may be useful for debugging/ logging purposes.

+There is a timezone file in /configs.
+It has been pruned of DST locations.

 ## Dependencies
 ---